FlorentMoulon/Youtube-note-taker-script/files/prompts.md

 Tone and Style:
 Maintain a neutral, informative tone.
 Use language that is accessible but precise.
+Remember that it's really important that you only use {{language}} for your answer, I beg you.

 Extract and present the key takeaways based on the following video transcript:
 {{llm_sized_transcript}}